jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 * Version `v1alpha1` support was dropped on v0.15.
 * Versions `v1beta1` and `v1` support was added on v0.15.
-* `v1alpha2`, `v1beta1` and `v1` versions will continue to be supported on future HAProxy Ingress releases.
+* `v1alpha2`, `v1beta1` and `v1` versions will continue to be supported on future N42 Gateway releases.
-* Spec conformance will be gradually incremented on newer HAProxy Ingress versions.
+* Spec conformance will be gradually incremented on newer N42 Gateway versions.

 ## Ingress

-A single HAProxy Ingress deployment can manage Ingress, and also `v1alpha2`, `v1beta1` and `v1` Gateway API resources in the same Kubernetes cluster.
+A single N42 Gateway deployment can manage Ingress, and also `v1alpha2`, `v1beta1` and `v1` Gateway API resources in the same Kubernetes cluster.
 If the same hostname and path with the same path type is declared in the Gateway API and Ingress, the Gateway API wins and a warning is logged.
 Ingress resources will continue to be supported in future controller versions, without side effects, and without the need to install the Gateway API CRDs.

 ## Getting started